MadisonReese/Flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-The only challenge I ran into was I mistyped the baseUrl as "imbd" when it was supposed to be "imdb", and could not figure out why...
+The only challenge I ran into was I mistyped the baseUrl as "imbd" when it was supposed to be "imdb", and could not figure out why my images would not show...
 After a few hours of experimenting I finally saw the mistake.